arturmalecki/home_budget/README.md

 ## TODO

-  * Add password confirmation validation
   * Add "forgot my password"
-  * Add user registration uniquenss checker
+  * Return to dashboard when singned in user try to hit /login or /sing-up pages